pfertyk/blog/content/009-vim-for-sane-people.md

 Finally, the `Bd` command closes the current buffer (removes it from buffer list) without closing the current window.
 I find that command to be very helpful.

 ### Summary

+Vim is a very powerful editor.
+If you ever tried it and failed (like I did), maybe you can give it another chance with these hints.
+If you know other useful tricks or spot an error in this post, please let me know.